sherzodcode/diary-API/readme.txt

 First day of using this diary.
 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

+/////////
+date: 20.03.2023

+Today was a rest day too.
+Time is 23:08, today i made improve my JOB INTERVIEW project to 20 questions I didn't continiu my Nest js project but i should do it

+/////////

 //////////
 date: 19.03.2023